okkkde/pdf.js/README.md

 > [!NOTE] This is a fork of [mozilla/pdfjs]( https://github.com/mozilla/pdf.js), with 3 changes:
 >
-> 1. Export ES modules in both .js and .mjs formats, since nginx's default MIME types do not serve .mjs files as `application/javascript`.
+> 1. Export ES modules in both .js and .mjs filename extensions, since nginx's default MIME types do not serve .mjs files as `application/javascript`.
 > 2. Downgrade the target browsers for the legacy build to ES6 (more core-js polyfills).
 > 3. Added extra handling for web/DOM APIs used in worker scripts that are not polyfilled by core-js, since bundler like Vite do not automatically polyfill these APIs inside worker scripts.
 >       - Add a `typeof` check for `FinalizationRegistry`, as it is not supported in older browsers.